GlobalGPT

 What Are the Best Veo 3.1 Prompting Strategies for Cinematic Results?

-To trigger the high-definition capabilities of Veo 3.1, you must speak the language of a director.
-Vague prompts lead to hallucinations.
-Use this formula:
+To fully trigger the advanced capabilities of Veo 3.1, you must structure your prompts like a professional film director.
+Vague prompts lead to hallucinations and wasted credits.

 How Does the Image-to-Video Feature Ensure Character Consistency?